kdillo893/WebFun/README.md

 to execute

 ### VSCode

-Just open the folder LUL
+Just open the folder and preview LUL

 VSCode has internal tools to host a web server and link together the project heirarchy so you don't have to do it explicitly.